The loss of a great music artist makes us turn to their songs…for comfort, to remember them, and to immerse ourselves in

 In looking at the iTunes sales chart the day after Tom Petty died, the top 4 albums, and 7 of the top 10, were his.
 The top single was “Free Falling”, and four more of his songs were in the top 10…”I Won’t Back Down”, “Mary Jane’s Last Dance”, “You Don’t Know How It Feels”, and “American Girl”.

 Over the last 40 years, my wife and I bought almost everything Tom Petty released, including all his albums, the Playback box set, and some of his videos.

 People who liked Tom Petty, but hadn’t necessarily purchased his music are looking for some guidance on what to buy, or maybe listen to on streaming services.

 Here are some recommendations.
 You can start with Tom Petty & The Heartbreakers Greatest Hits.
 It’s a very well-chosen selection of most of his earlier popular recordings.
 However, that will only take you to 1993, so you’d be missing a lot.
 Eventually, they’ll probably release a volume 2 of greatest hits, or a 2-disc set that covers his entire career.
-(They have….See the new article: Tom Petty…The Best Of Everything.)
+(They have….See the new article: Tom Petty…The Best Of Everything…there’s a link to it at the end of this article.)
 There is an Anthology: Through The Years that goes a little deeper, but don’t be fooled into thinking it covers more years than the Greatest Hits, because it doesn’t.

 Greatest Hits songs: 1.
 American Girl, 2.
 Breakdown, 3.
 Listen To Her Heart, 4.
 I Need To Know, 5.
 Refugee, 6.
 Don’t Do Me Like That, 7.
 Even The Losers, 8.
 Here Comes My Girl, 9.
 The Waiting, 10.
 You Got Lucky, 11.
 Don’t Come Around Here No More, 12.
 I Won’t Back Down, 13.
 Runnin’ Down A Dream, 14.
 Free Fallin’, 15.
 Learning To Fly, 16.
 Into The Great Wide Open, 17.
 Mary Jane’s Last Dance, 18.
 Something In The Air.